msiegler-google/go-to-production/README.md

-# Go To-Do Application: A Journey to Production
+# go-to-production: A Cloud-Native Journey

 > **Note:** This is a "toy" application.
 The code itself (a simple To-Do list) is intentionally basic.
 The real value of this repository is the **infrastructure, security, and observability** wrapper around it.
 It demonstrates how to take a simple app and make it production-ready on Google Cloud.